Choosing a search partner – or not!

 Making it work

 If you do select a partner, there are a number of best practices to consider adopting.
 Clearly defining and communicating your respective responsibilities will reduce confusion among sellers and intermediaries.
 Once operating the business, dropping the co-founder designation for more clearly defined roles such as CEO, CFO, COO and Operations manager can help with clarity by avoiding Co-CEO titles.
-You and your partner must be fully aligned here – even a small gap can spell trouble down the line.
+You and your partner must be fully aligned at the beginning of your search – even a small gap can spell trouble down the line.

 One partner playing an “opposing role” in each deal brings objectivity to the process.
 Give your interns permission to give you “signals” when they see you being less productive by announcing the code word “chatter talk” or “1 Plus 1” when they observe you straying off course.
-Have those “hard conversations” early in the search and regularly about contribution, communication, energy levels, skill development and engagement.
+One partner always has to keep the “pipeline” active while the other is deep into a deal to avoid becoming too focused on the deal at hand.
+It is important to have the “hard conversations” early in the search and regularly about contribution, skills, communication, energy levels, disagreement resolution, skill development and engagement.

 Commit to monthly “check-ins” that review progress and conflicts – perhaps even in writing first to get everything out on the table.
 Two successful searchers I know made a point of regularly spending a day together each quarter outside of the office to keep their relationship strong.
 Adam and Ben at New Forest benefited greatly from having an outsider evaluate their respective styles and work with them to meld them into a cohesive team.